sylar/project-viper/readme.md

 # Project viper.

 This is a seed for `React` projects that uses most of the bleeding edge tools and techniques.
-The seed follows the concept of tree shaking with the help of webpack2 and babel6.

-## ⚠️ Caveat
-At the moment of writing, `image-webpack-loader` is not compatible with `yarn 0.17`, therefore use `yarn 0.16` or `npm` for production builds.
+This seed offers the opportunity to see the latest packages and integration of various tools and techniques that revolve around the React and Webpack ecosystems.

 ## Prerequisites.